rfool/relational/README.md

 Please notice that query execution, escaping of parameters and fetching of result rows is combined into a single call to queryAssoc().

-Well, that's it.
+That's it.
+Concise.

-Besides queryAssoc() there are additional query methods for casual purposes: queryArray(), queryOneArray(), queryOneAssoc(), exec(), queryOneValue(), queryOneColumn(), queryKeyValueArray(), as well as methods for transaction control: begin(), commit(), rollback().
+Besides queryAssoc() there are additional query methods for casual purposes: `queryArray(), queryOneArray(), queryOneAssoc(), exec(), queryOneValue(), queryOneColumn(), queryKeyValueArray()`, as well as methods for transaction control: `begin(), commit(), rollback()`.

-### Why not PDO, really ?
+### (*) Why not PDO, really ?

-PDO has a flaw with long-term consequences: to use its parameter binding interface it requires using "prepared statements" and encourages developers to use prepared statements everywhere.
+PDO has a design-flaw with inacceptable long-term consequences: to use its parameter binding interface it requires using "prepared statements".
+The PDO creators even encourage developers to use prepared statements everywhere.
 That contradicts their purpose.
-PDO clearly abuses prepared statements for parameter binding in lack of a sober parameter binding interface for non-prepared statements.
+PDO abuses prepared statements for parameter binding in lack of a sober parameter binding interface for non-prepared statements.

 #### Safe Parameter Binding !

-It seems like "relational" is the first and only PHP database abstraction layer with a real safe parameter binding interface!
-This can't be true, right?
-Right?
-Really?
+"relational" provides a real parameter binding interface for PHP.

-BTW: "relational" intentionelly does not provide functions for escaping data for use in SQL (as e.g. mysqli_real_escape_string()).
-Because there is no need for it!
-You could even say, "relational" protects you from yourself by not even offering you the tools that could do harm in the first place.
+It intentionelly does NOT provide functions for escaping data for use in SQL (as e.g. `mysqli_real_escape_string()`).
+There is no need for it, all parameters must be passed through the parameter binding interface.

 ### Why no "fetch row" methods ?
-Doesn't it consume huge amounts of memory when we always fetch whole result at once ?
+Doesn't it consume huge amounts of memory when always fetching whole result at once ?

 No!
-Actually the mysqli and pgsql interface libraries (by default) do fetch the whole result when user requests to fetch the first row, anyway.
+Actually the mysqli and pgsql interface libraries (by default) do fetch the whole result anyway, whenever user requests to fetch the first row.

 So it really does not matter.
-The code to fetch results row-by-row in PHP is just overhead, hidden behind boilerplate code.
+Fetching results row-by-row in PHP is just unnecessary overhead.